david-barbion/visitor-maps/readme.txt

 * Ported to Wordpress from the [Free Who's Online PHP Script by Mike Challis](http://www.642weather.com/weather/scripts-whos-online.php)
 * Inspired by the osCommerce contribution [Who's Online Enhancement](http://addons.oscommerce.com/info/824)
 * Geolocation map images contributed by [Jim McMurry](http://jcweather.us)
-* Code sample for the map location pins contributed by [pinto](http://www.joske-online.be)
+* Code sample for the map location pins contributed by pinto.
-* Uses GeoLiteCity data created by MaxMind, available from www.maxmind.com
+* Geolocation features available with [Visitor Maps Geolocation Addon](http://www.642weather.com/weather/scripts-wordpress-visitor-maps-geoip.php)
 * Thanks to all the users who contributed ideas or enhancements.

-## Installation
+== Installation ==

 1. Install automatically through the `Plugins`, `Add New` menu in WordPress, or upload the `visitor-maps` folder to the `/wp-content/plugins/` directory.